ffont/source/README.md

 For particular compilation instructions and notes for development, please see the [DEVELOPERS](DEVELOPERS.md) file.

+# SOURCE + Shepherd

+There is an experimental *version* of SOURCE which incorporate an open source MIDI sequencer in which I've also been working named [Shepherd](http://github.com/ffont/shepherd).
+This integrates with SOURCE to provide sequencing capabilities using a grid of MIDI clips *a la* Ableton Live.
+The functionalities of the sequencer are rather basic, but when used in combination with SOURCE can work a stand alone music making machine.
+As a user interface, the combination of SOURCE + Shepherd uses Albeton's Push2.
+More information about this combination and how to make it work can be provided upon request.

 # License

 SOURCE is released under the **GPLv3** open source software license (see [LICENSE](https://github.com/ffont/source/blob/master/LICENSE) file) with the code being available at  [https://github.com/ffont/source](https://github.com/ffont/source).
 Source uses the following open source software libraries: